asiloisad/pulsar-navigation-panel/README.md

 A panel has few handly commands.
 There are mouse interactions:

 - `LeftMouseButton`: scroll to header
-- `Ctrl-LeftMouseButton`: create a new cursor on the header line and scroll to
+- `Ctrl+LeftMouseButton`: create a new cursor on the header line and scroll to
-- `Alt-LeftMouseButton`: copy header text
+- `Alt+LeftMouseButton`: copy header text

 At context menu there are shortcuts to modify settings locally.